 Enter Third-Millennium Heart, the ambitious epic cycle of poems by Danish poet Ursula Andkjær Olsen.
 This work which, in my reading, traces the evolution of a post-human cyborg being, or state of being, is a glorious evocation of the power of language.
-Through Katrine Øgaard Jensen’s inventive, sensitive translation, we are held captive by a demanding chimeric voice, witnesses to the realization of a possible future reality which, unlike the mechanistic hive-mind typically associated with cyborg imagery, envisions a hive-heart existence.
+Through Katrine Øgaard Jensen’s inventive, sensitive translation, we are held captive by a demanding chimeric voice, witnesses to the realization of a possible future reality which, not unlike the mechanistic hive-mind typically associated with cyborg imagery, envisions a hive-heart existence.

 Or, that’s how I think of it at the moment.
 It doesn’t really matter.
 The true joy is in the experience of this series of poems.
 And when reading it, I simply knew I would want to respond.
 But prose analysis seemed inadequate, insufficient.
 I wanted to write in reaction to Olsen’s poetry.
 To answer poetry with poetry.
 Keep it minimal.
 Close to the heart, if you will.